 Be mindful of the impact your money makes, as its unfortunate that travellers can sometimes price locals out of goods and services.

 The facts are facts, but we believe one person can make a difference.
 Here are a few ways to get started, and learn about the countries doing their bit...

 Put your money where your mouth is.
 Reward environmental travel experiences and visit countries with green reputations.
 It could inspire positive change...

-Costa Rica was this year made UN Champion of the Earth to reward its inspirational environmental policymaking.
-Widely acknowledged as the greenest country in the world, and in 2021, won the first Earthshot Prize for its innovative ways to protect and restore nature.
+Costa Rica is widely acknowledged as the greenest country in the world, and in 2021, won the first Earthshot Prize for its innovative ways to protect and restore nature.
 Costa Rica generates around 98% of its energy through sustainable means and has protected around 28% of its total land area in national parks and reserves.
 Find out more...